vbuterin/blog/posts/gluecp.md

 [title]: <> (Glue and coprocessor architectures)
 [pandoc]: <> ()

-_Special thanks to Justin Drake, Georgios Konstantopoulos, Andrej Karpathy, Michael Gao and various Flashbots contributors for feedback and review._
+_Special thanks to Justin Drake, Georgios Konstantopoulos, Andrej Karpathy, Michael Gao, Tarun Chitra and various Flashbots contributors for feedback and review._

 If you analyze any resource-intensive computation being done in the modern world in even a medium amount of detail, one feature that you will find again and again is that the computation can be broken up into two parts: